efisoft-elt/pydevmgr_elt/docs/source/exemples/adc_movement.rst

 For this tutorial we considers:

     - A PLC Project with   1 ADC, A CcsSim and a Timer instanced
-    - They are two REAL values one the PLC to be read directly on the PLC (temperatures), not included in an IODEV
+    - They are two REAL values on the PLC to be red directly on the PLC (temperatures), not included in an IODEV
     - We want to be abble to send the ADC in a realistic trajectory